 Grass fed beef also has 2 to 3 times more conjugated linoleic acid (CLA) than grain fed beef.
 CLA is a type of polyunsaturated fatty acid that is found naturally in meat and dairy products.
 It has powerful antioxidant abilities and research shows that it may even help protect against diabetes, cancer and wait for it… heart disease.
 The reason for the dramatic difference is that grain-based diets bring down the pH in a cow’s digestive system, preventing the growth of a bacterium that makes CLA.
-We highly recommend you take the time to watch the doco Fed Up (currently available on Netflix in Aus) which will give you a really great visual representation of the damage a grain fed diet does to a cow’s interior – we guarantee you’ll think twice before that next Macca’s run!
+We highly recommend you take the time to watch the documentary Fed Up (currently available on Netflix in Aus) which will give you a really great visual representation of the damage a grain fed diet does to a cow’s interior - we guarantee you’ll think twice before buying grain fed beef again!

 And that’s not all; grass fed meat trumps grain fed in its vitamin, mineral and antioxidant content as well.
 Beta-carotene, (the precursor to vitamin A) is found in high quantities in grass fed cows because it is found abundantly in plants.
 Grains, however, do not contain carotenoids like beta-carotene.